-Order and style as follows:
+Order as follows:

 1. Academic degrees (use periods) in descending order: